Indiana Electronic Health Records (EHR) Incentive Program

 Indiana will begin accepting Program Year 2014 meaningful use

 (MU) attestations for eligible professionals (EPs) May 1, 2014.
 The

 Medical Assistance Provider Incentive Repository (MAPIR) is

 scheduled to be upgraded to comply with Program Year 2014 changes,

-and this upgrade will be completed by April 17, 2014.
-To ensure
+and this upgrade will be completed by May 1, 2014.
+To ensure that

 Year 2014 attestation started in MAPIR before the upgrade is

 complete will be aborted and will have to be restarted after the

 system upgrade.
 Please note that all Indiana Health